linhphammm/AusCrime/README.md

 # AusCrime

-I created a detailed Vega-Lite visualization that explores crime type and demographic trends in Australia.
-Utilizing a 5D design sheet framework, I optimized organization and brainstorming.
-Data preparation and cleansing were carried out with Excel, and the visualization was implemented using HTML, CSS, Vega-Lite, and Vega.
+I created a detailed Vega-Lite visualisation that explores crime type and demographic trends in Australia.
+Utilising a 5D design sheet framework, I optimised organisation and brainstorming.
+Data preparation and cleansing were carried out with Excel and R, and the visualization was implemented using HTML, CSS, Vega-Lite, and Vega.